LeiWangR/JEANIE/README.md

 Note that M and S in the table represents the frame counts per temporal block and stride step, respectively.
 For more views mentioned in the table, we set the viewing angles between -2 and 2.

 The use of soft-DTW is to only align the temporal information, whereas the use of JEANIE is to jointly align the temporal and viewpoint information.
+More details please refer to our paper.

 |   | MSRAction3D | 3DActionPairs | UWA3DActivity |
 | ------------- | :---: | :---: | :---: |